AI-based Aortic Vessel Tree Segmentation for Cardiovascular Diseases Treatment: Status Quo: Acknowledgments

 \section{Acknowledgments}

 This work received funding from the TU Graz Lead Project (Mechanics, Modeling and Simulation of Aortic Dissection), the Austrian Science Fund (FWF) KLI 678-B31: \lq enFaced: Virtual and Augmented Reality Training and Navigation Module for 3D-Printed Facial Defect Reconstructions', and was supported by CAMed (COMET K-Project 871132), which is funded by the Austrian Federal Ministry of Transport, Innovation and Technology (BMVIT), the Austrian Federal Ministry for Digital and Economic Affairs (BMDW) and the Styrian Business Promotion Agency (SFG).
+AFF was supported by the Royal Academy of Engineering (INSILEX CiET1819\textbackslash 19), and Engineering and Physical Sciences Research Council (TUSCA EP/V04799X/1).
 Further, we acknowledge CHB (Centre Henri Becquerel, 1 rue d'Amiens, 76038 Rouen, France).
+Finally, a collection of CTA scans including aortic vessel trees with corresponding segmentations (\cite{Radl2022avtData, radl2022avtPaper}), can be found and freely accessed on Figshare for research or informational purposes: \\ \href{https://figshare.com/articles/dataset/Aortic_Vessel_Tree_AVT_CTA_Datasets_and_Segmentations/14806362}{Aortic Vessel Tree (AVT) CTA Datasets and Segmentations}

 \biboptions{authoryear}

 \includepdf[pages=-]{SUPPLEMENTARY.pdf}